-As of June 29, 1996, the Company's principal source of liquidity was \$228.1 million of cash and short-term investments, an increase of approximately \$13 million from the balance of \$ 215.2 million at March 30, 1996.
+As of September 28, 1996, the Company's principal source of liquidity was \$232.6 million of cash and short-term investments, an increase of approximately \$17.4 million from the balance of \$ 215.2 million at March 30, 1996.
 This increase was primarily the result of cash generated from operations.
 The Company also has available an unsecured \$10 million demand bank credit facility with interest due on outstanding balances at a money market rate.
 This facility has not been used.

-Accounts receivable decreased 29% as compared to the balance at March 30, 1996.
-This decrease was primarily due to the lower revenue level in the fiscal 1997 first quarter as compared to the fourth quarter of fiscal 1996 and the timing of billings to end customers and distributors.
-Inventories increased by 24% versus amounts recorded at March 30, 1996 due to increased production based on wafer supply commitments made in anticipation of revenue levels higher than actually attained.
-The wafer supply advance decreased by approximately \$5.7 million, or 40%, as compared to the balance at March 30, 1996 due to the receipt of wafers under the Advance Production Payment agreement with Seiko Epson and a \$926,000 reclassification to "Prepaid expenses and other current assets" as an increase in management's estimate of wafers to be received under this agreement in the next twelve months.
-Accounts payable and accrued expenses increased six percent as compared to the balance at March 30, 1996 due to the higher level of wafer receipts and timing of payments.
-The decrease in income taxes payable of \$3.1 million between March 30, 1996 and June 29, 1996 is primarily attributable to the timing of quarterly tax payments and lower pretax profits in the first fiscal 1997 period as compared to the fourth fiscal quarter of 1996.
+Accounts receivable decreased by 11%, or \$2.6 million, as compared to the balance at March 30, 1996.
+This decrease was primarily due to the lower revenue level in the second quarter of fiscal 1997 as compared to the fourth quarter of fiscal 1996 and the timing of billings to end customers and distributors.
+Inventories increased by \$6.6 million, or 30%, versus amounts recorded at March 30, 1996 due to increased production based on wafer supply commitments made in anticipation of future requirements.
+The wafer supply advance decreased by approximately \$12.1 million, or 83%, as compared to the balance at March 30, 1996 due to the receipt of wafers under the Advance Production Payment agreement with Seiko Epson and a \$2.8 million reclassification to "Prepaid expenses and other current assets" as an increase in management's estimate of wafers to be received under this agreement in the next twelve months.
+Accounts payable and accrued expenses decreased by \$1.6 million, or 7%, as compared to the balance at March 30, 1996 due to timing of wafer receipts and payments.
+Deferred income on sales to distributors decreased approximately \$2.9 million, or 17%, reflecting lower inventory levels at the distributors.
+Income taxes payable decreased by \$2.6 million, or 54%, as compared to the balance at March 30, 1996 primarily due to the timing of quarterly tax payments.